 Another downside is the depreciation of your vehicle.
-Some cars have higher depreciation the others and this may affect whether you can trade or not as you may have to pay off more of your loan to be in an equity position (your car is worth more than you owe).
+Some cars have higher depreciation than others and this may affect whether you can trade in your vehicle or not, as you may have to pay off more of your loan to be in an equity position (your car is worth more than you owe).
 If you want to trade in or trade up, you might be surprised at how little value your car truly holds after a few years.

 Up to you

 Ultimately, leases are good for those who want more flexibility.
 They want to drive the latest vehicle, pay a reasonable monthly rate and trade it in for the next hottest thing in three years.
 Buying a car is good for those who like to keep their cars for a longer period of time or drive lots of kilometres each year.
 They're in it for the long-term and have the cash flow and motivation to pay off their auto loan as soon as possible.
 Check with your dealer and ask lots of question to see what the best option is for you.

 Legal Disclaimer: This article is provided for information purposes only.
 It is not to be relied upon as financial, tax or investment advice or guarantees about the future, nor should it be considered a recommendation to buy or sell.
 Information contained in this article, including information relating to interest rates, market conditions, tax rules, and other investment factors are subject to change without notice and The Bank of Nova Scotia is not responsible to update this information.
 All third party sources are believed to be accurate and reliable as of the date of publication and The Bank of Nova Scotia does not guarantee its accuracy or reliability.
 Readers should consult their own professional advisor for specific financial, investment and/or tax advice tailored to their needs to ensure that individual circumstances are considered properly and action is taken based on the latest available information.